Bianchengichthys

-Bianchengichthys is an extinct genus of maxillate placoderm fish from the late Silurian Period.
+Bianchengichthys is a genus of maxillate placoderm fish from the late Silurian Period.
 Its fossils have been recovered from Yunnan Province, China, and it is represented by only one species: Bianchengichthys micros.

 Description

 Bianchengichthys is a small, somewhat dorsoventrally compressed placoderm fish.
 The mandible (made from dermal bone) of this genus differs from Entelognathus and Qilinyu—two other maxillate placoderms from late Silurian China−in that the oral lamina is broad and carries a row of tooth-like denticles, though the marginal flange is toothless.
 The pectoral fin, preceded by two small spines on its thoracic shield, is lobate in shape and situated along by a 'fringe' of scales similar to those of Lepidotrichia in bony fishes.
 Similarly to other maxillate placoderms, its eyes are anteriorly orientated and very close to its mouth.

 Evolutionary significance

 Bianchengichthys mandible bears physical resemblance to both its relatives Qilinyu and Entelognathus as well as arthrodire placoderms.
 It is likely that Bianchengichthys is closely related to the common ancestor between cartilaginous fishes and bony fishes, and represents a transitionary form between placoderms and extant jawed vertebrates.
 The evolutionary relationships of Bianchengichthys to other placoderms is thought to shed light on the early evolution of all jawed vertebrates—for instance, its potential arthrodire affinity may suggest that eugnathostomes are an extremely derived lineage of arthrodire placoderms.